DizkoDan/cyberjunx-chirpy-test/_posts/2008-04-22-going-to-have-lunch-with-steph.md

 ---
 id: 380
-title: 'Going to have lunch with Steph...'
+title: 'Going to have lunch with Steph'
 date: '2008-04-22T13:41:12-04:00'
 author: DizkoDan
 layout: post